Moving With Kids? Here Are Some Tips For Keeping Their Stress Levels Down

 Explain To Them What's Going On

-Before you even hire your Fort Lauderdale moving company and get things packed up, explain well in advance to your children that this is something that will be happening.
+For example, if you live in Fort Lauderdale, before you even hire your Fort Lauderdale moving company and get things packed up, explain well in advance to your children that this is something that will be happening.
 Let them know that you're not going to be living here anymore, but it's going to be such an adventure to change houses and go to a new school, to meet new people and make new friends.
 Focus on the exciting aspects so that they don't get scared.
 Littles notice more than we tend to give them credit for, and even if they don't know exactly what's happening, they'll catch on that something's different.
 The sooner you let them know, the easier it will be for them to grasp the concept.

 Keep Them Busy During the Most Difficult Times